WalrusSoup/WalrusSoup/README.md

 I am a wildcard person.
-I do a bit of everything from vue to php to aws infrastructure and salesforce.
-I have wordpress experience, too (thought, I have to admit, I don't like it one bit).
+I do a bit of everything: vue (w/ typescript), php, rust, infrastructure (aws), and salesforce.

 I love cleaning 🧹 both IRL and in codebases.
 Refactoring and deleting code is one of my favorite things.